7 Practical Alternatives to College

 A lot of students head directly from high school to college, and some of them end up regretting that decision.
 Taking a little time to relax and explore yourself, your interests, and the world you live in can be incredibly valuable before deciding on a career.

 A gap year (or sabbatical year) is when people decide to take a constructive break from their education or work to examine other interests.
-This is an interesting option if you want to travel, develop other skills, meet new people, volunteer for a worthwhile cause, or just take some much-needed time off.
+This is a great option if you want to travel, develop new skills, meet people from different backgrounds, volunteer for a worthwhile cause, or just take some much-needed time off.
+Popular gap year programs – such as Go Overseas, Pacific Discovery, or Raleigh International – can also provide structure and support during this time.

 2. Enroll in Vocational Training or Trade Schools